Tracked price checks

 The honest bottom line

 The Talaria Komodo is the better bike on paper — more power, more voltage, a higher top speed, bigger wheels, a stated warranty, and $500 cheaper.
-If you chase performance-per-dollar and you're an experienced rider comfortable being more self-reliant, it's a phenomenal amount of flagship for the money.
-But the Sur-Ron Ultra Bee earns its higher Score where the spec sheet is quiet — 20 fewer pounds, an easier intermediate-friendly character, a street-kit path, and the deepest support and resale in the class — and for many riders that proven, lighter, better-backed package is worth the extra $500.
+If you chase performance-per-dollar and you're an experienced rider comfortable being more self-reliant, it's a phenomenal amount of full-size hardware for the money.
+But the Sur-Ron Ultra Bee takes the Score where the spec sheet is quiet — 20 fewer pounds, an easier intermediate-friendly character, a street-kit path, and the deepest support and resale in the class — and for many riders that proven, lighter, better-backed package is worth the extra $500.
 Buy the Komodo for the hardware; buy the Ultra Bee for the ownership.

 VoltRipper is independent — we don't sell Talaria, Sur-Ron, or any bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ